-In relation to the Sub-Fund SSP / M - (ZAD) European Equity, Zadig Asset Management S.A., as the Investment Manager of this Sub-Fund, will be advised by Zadig Asset Management LLP in the choice of certain investments.
-Zadig Asset Management LLP's fees and other charges will be paid by Zadig Asset Management S.A. out of its own fees.
+In relation to the Sub-Fund SSP / M - (ZAD) European Equity, Zadig Asset Management S.A., as the Investment Manager of this Sub-Fund, will be advised by Zadig Asset Management LLP's fees and other charges will be paid by Zadig Asset Management S.A. out of its own fees.